NEUBIAS/training-resources/_includes/tool_installation/activities/tool_installation_napari.md

 1. `conda activate skimage-napari-tutorial`
 1. `jupyter notebook`
   - `New > Python 3`
 1. type following commands in a cell and run.
-You should get the napari GUI and showing an image
+You should get the napari GUI showing an image

 ``` python
 # Instantiate the napari viewer